07740 877 544 [email protected]

 Restoring original lettering

-A perfect complement for the heritage of your vintage vehicle restoration, is reinstating hand lettering and pinstripes.
-Especially on commercial vehicles.
+A perfect complement to the heritage of your vintage vehicle is reinstating hand lettering and pinstripes, especially on commercial vehicles.

-There is a certain distinction for vintage vehicles which benefits from signwriting.
-Researching typefaces used in the vehicle’s original era; how lettering and effects were designed and painted; as well as colour combinations which are all vital for authenticity.
-Special attention should be invested for show models which travel nationwide to delight enthusiasts.
+The appearance of vintage vehicles benefits from signwriting.
+Researching the letterforms used in the vehicle’s original era pieces together the original aesthetic.
+As well as how the lettering and effects were designed and painted.
+Colour selection is vital for authenticity too.
+Special attention should be invested in show models that travel nationwide to delight enthusiasts.

-Preserving this spirit is a salute to the tradition for all who have lettered them before.
+Preserving this spirit is a salute to the tradition of all who have lettered these vehicles before us.

-Critical to the success of hand lettered signs is knowledge of coatings and how to use them.
-With so many different surfaces, it’s essential to select the correct materials to use.
+Critical to the success of hand lettered signs is the knowledge of paints and coatings, and how to use them.
+With so many different surfaces, it’s essential to select suitable materials.

-Oil and water based primers, undercoats, gloss paints and varnishes are all readily available for most paint receptive surfaces.
+Oil and water based primers, undercoats, gloss paints, and varnishes are readily available for most paint receptive surfaces.
 But not all are suitable for handling with a lettering brush.
-Equally, not all colours coat evenly or hold their brilliance in exterior conditions.
+Equally, not all colours coat evenly.
+Nor hold their brilliance in exterior conditions.
 The signwriters’ experience helps identify available alternatives.

-Understanding how long painted signs and lettering can last in direct sunlight or exterior conditions, saves time and expense.
-In addition, it is wise to schedule maintenance or the inevitable rejuvenation of worn paint.
+Understanding how long painted signs and lettering can last in direct sunlight or exterior conditions saves time and expense.
+In addition, it’s wise to schedule maintenance or the inevitable rejuvenation of aged paint.